jckarter/clay/doc/language-reference.md

     HexDigits -> /([0-9A-Fa-f]_*)+/
     DecimalDigits -> /([0-9]_*)+/

 Integer literals may be expressed in decimal, or in hexadecimal prefixed by `0x`.
-Either form may include any number of underscores after any digit for human readability purposes.
+Either form may include any number of underscores after any digit for human readability purposes (excluding the leading `0` in the `0x` prefix).
 Underscores have no effect on the value of the literal.

     // Examples of integer literals
     0 1 23 0x45abc 1_000_000 1_000_000_ 0xFFFF_FFFF

-#### Floating-point numbers
+### Floating-point literals

     # Grammar
     FloatToken -> "0x" HexDigits ("."
 HexDigits?)? /[pP] [+-]?/ DecimalDigits